 Garbage Disposals: No Unit Owner shall install a garbage disposal or garbage grinder system in their Unit.

-Signs: The Maillet Woods Condominium Master Deed, Page 6, Section 9 (Restrictions on Use) Paragraph E prohibits the erecting, planting or displaying of signs of any kind on the exterior of any building, or on the inside surface of any windows.
+Signs: The Maillet Woods Condominium Master Deed, Page 6, Section 9 (Restrictions on Use) Paragraph E prohibits the erecting, planting, or displaying of signs of any kind on the exterior of any building, or on the inside surface of any windows.

 In addition, no signs of any kind are permitted to be placed in front of any Units or in any of the Common Areas without the prior approval of the Board of Trustees, with the exception that Unit Owners have the right to place and maintain reasonably sized and located “For Sale” or “For Lease” signs in front of their respective units.
 The Board reserves the right to decide if any such signs are unsightly and to the detriment of the community.
 Accordingly, the Board may control and restrict the placement of these signs in the Common Areas.